emjaythedatagirl/AI-Enhanced-Talent-Portfolio---Hotel-booking-demand/README.md

 3. **Revenue & Product Optimization**
 - Inventory Optimization: Launch "Pre-Arrival Upsell" campaigns.the data shows Room Type A is over-capacity but low-margin ($92 ADR); moving these guests into under-utilized Premium rooms (Types H,G,F,C) (with the ADR of 189,177,168,161 respectively) maximizes total ADR and clears space for last-minute budget bookings.

 - Institutionalize Proactive Upgrades:the Data proves that room reassignments trigger guest commitment, reducing cancellation probability by 85%.
-Use your MySQL flags to identify high-risk profiles and offer proactive upgrades to "lock in" the stay.

 4. **Operational & Demographic Targeting**

 - Seasonal Operations Scaling: Management should scale staffing and parking infrastructure specifically for the August peak (11.2K bookings).
 Conversely, pivot to "Domestic Staycation" packages in November and December to mitigate the 50% winter slump.